 Practice and Research Seminar (Trimester 1 – 2 – 3)

-Over the course of two years, the programme offers four thematic seminars exploring and discussing themes and topicalities relevant to the field of art and design education.
-The seminars adhere to the philosophy of the master, which aims at dealing with the complete ecology of art and design education: in and outside of schools, hovering between different artistic disciplines, pedagogical models and contexts.
-The thematic seminars offer a framework for reflection, discussion, joint research and production, involving different learning methodologies such as reading sessions, instructional workshops, presentations, discussions and lectures.
+In the first year the programme offers three thematic seminars exploring and discussing themes and topicalities relevant to the field of art and design education.
+The seminars adhere to the philosophy of the master’s programme, which aims at dealing with the complete ecology of art and design education—in and outside of schools, and hovering between different artistic disciplines, pedagogical models and contexts.
+The goal of these seminars is to develop an understanding of research and teaching practice in relation to a broader artistic, educational, pedagogical and theoretical context.

-The seminar Critical/Committed Pedagogies (Trimester 2) focuses on analysing the social, cultural, pedagogical and institutional contexts that are inherent to education, and on developing the ability to ‘act’ within this field at large from a personal perspective.
-Although coined as ‘Critical Pedagogy’, this seminar does not focus on the theory and practice of critical pedagogy as such, but rather on its general underlying ‘philosophy’ of analysing educational models and theories and encouraging students to develop individual ideas and working methods within the field.
-Students investigate different pedagogical theories and insights adjacent to their specific practical field.
+Critical pedagogy is understood in this context not as a single theory, but as a range of educational theories with one common denominator: the term ‘critical’ refers to the ability to analyse the social, cultural, pedagogical and institutional processes that are inherent to every form of education.
+Although coined as ‘Critical Pedagogy’, this seminar does not focus on the theory and practice of critical pedagogy as such, but rather on its general underlying ‘philosophy’ of analysing educational models and theories, and of encouraging students to develop individual ideas and working methods within the field of pedagogy.
+With respect to this, the course could have also been called ‘Committed Pedagogies’.
+Students are encouraged to investigate different educational and pedagogical theories and insights adjacent to their specific discipline and educational field, and to experimentally apply these insights.
 The key issue is that students position themselves, politically well aware of the multiple situations in which they operate.

+This seminar deals with the public dimension of art education outside the institutional environment of the school or academy, and discusses the latest developments in this field.
+This includes education strategies and programmes in museums and galleries (from regular educational programmes to museums reaching out to the neighbourhood), and projects by artists/designers which are affiliated with educational or pedagogic strategies.
 What is ‘the public’ or ‘publicness’ and how is it approached by artists, museums and art educators?
+How does one make things ‘public’ within these contexts?
 The notion of publicness has changed over time, as has contemporary artistic/design practice’s response to it.
 The museum or gallery setting no longer dictates how publics are conceived, nor how artists/designers should engage with them.
-Within and outside of arts institutions, new experimental strategies are being explored, and the notion of participation seems to play a more central role than ever before.
-But how do we deconstruct the notion of participation and what are the consequences of ‘making things public’?
-This seminar (Trimester 4) discusses art/museum education as a critical practice.
-How do various educators conceive of their publics?
-Using the student’s education projects as a departure point, this seminar aims to help students conceptualise different approaches for different publics and to develop and test strategies for their projects.
+Within and outside of arts institutions, new experimental strategies and media are constantly being explored, and the notion of participation seems to be playing a more central role than ever before.
+But how do we deconstruct the notion of participation and what are the for instance the differences between participatory, collective and collaborative practices?
+What are the consequences of ‘making things public’?